 Traverse a slash-separated path

-The tree’s values
+The map’s values